BAC Strikemaster: Operational history

 During May 1966, Saudi Arabia became the first country to place an order for the type, opting for an initial batch of 25 Strikemaster Mk 80 aircraft as part of a wider air defence order.
-On 26 August 1968, the Saudi Arabian Air Force took delivery of its first examples; deliveries continued through to May 1978.
+On 26 August 1968, the Royal Saudi Air Force took delivery of its first examples; deliveries continued through to May 1978.
 In Saudi service, the Strikemaster was used in both the training and light attack roles.

 Another key early customer for the Strikemaster was Oman, which ordered the type in 1967 and took delivery in the summer of 1969.
 On several occasions during the Dhofar Rebellion, the Royal Air Force of Oman conducted combat missions with the type, the earliest such strikes being reportedly conducted in October 1969.
 A particularly notable engagement occurred during July 1972, which has since been referred to as the Battle of Mirbat; a total of four Omani Strikemasters provided close air support to heavily outnumbered ground forces that were under attack by roughly 300 insurgents.
 Three Strikemasters were shot down over the course of the conflict, including one that was allegedly lost to an SA-7 surface-to-air missile.

 During the early 1970s, the Kenyan Air Force introduced the Strikemaster as part of a wider modernisation programme.
 The Kenyan fleet often operated in close conjunction with its first combat jet fighter, the Hawker Hunter.

 Following the creation of the Botswana Defence Force Air Wing in April 1977 amid escalating regional tensions, the service acquired nine refurbished Strikemasters formerly flown in Kenya and Kuwait.
 During the late 1990s, the type was withdrawn following their replacement by second hand Canadair CF-5s; most of the surviving aircraft were sold onto the private sector.

 The Ecuadorian Air Force deployed the Strikemaster during the brief 1995 Cenepa War, flying ground sorties against Peruvian positions.
 An Ecuadorian Strikemaster crashed during a training mission in the Northern Border area, near Colombia, on 25 March 2009.
 Both pilots ejected; one later died of injuries received during the rescue attempt.

 The Strikemaster was also operated by several private enterprises, such as Blue Air Training and Global Aviation; such businesses typically used them to conduct training activities.

 Operations by the type were restricted by most military users after the Royal New Zealand Air Force found fatigue cracking in the wings of its aircraft.
 By the end of the 2010s, there was a shortage of several key components, such as brakes and starter generators, making it increasingly hard to keep the Strikemaster airworthy.
 Many aircraft retired by Botswana, New Zealand, Saudi Arabia and Singapore are in museums and private collections.